maltsev-dev/maltsev-dev.github.io/content/emb_pwm.md

 - in some cases it can be used to transmit information for configuring the device.
 - has a low power loss and the ability to digitally/software control.

 It has 2 main parameters
 * **Frequency** (switching frequency, `Hz`),
 * **Duty cycle** (percentage of time in "HIGH" state, from `0% `to `100%`).

-{{ img(src = "/images/emb/pwm_50dc.png") }}
+{{ img(src = "/images/emb/pwm.png") }}

 ---

 ### Duty cycle
-- percentage of time during which the signal is active
+- Percentage of time during which the **signal is active**
     * signal with 20% duty cycle is active 20% of the time
     * signal with 50% duty cycle is active 50% of the time
     * signal with 80% duty cycle is active 80% of the time
-- key parameter, since it determines the power supplied to the load

 * The duty cycle can be set or controlled in `3 main ways`
-    1. Manual method (Use various knobs or sliders)
+    * Manual method (Use various knobs or sliders)
-    2. Automatic (for example, using feedback on the output voltage in a pulse power supply)
+    * Automatic (for example, using feedback on the output voltage in a pulse power supply)
-    3. Software (using some kind of intelligent system that changes the pulse width depending on external logic or parameters)
+    * Software (using some kind of intelligent system that changes the pulse width depending on external logic or parameters)

 {{ img(src = "/images/emb/pwm_duty_cycle.png") }}

 #### Average voltage level
 PWM - often used to vary power by changing the `average voltage level` across a load.
-* average load = `peak voltage` * `duty cycle`
+* average load = `peak voltage`(5V) * `duty cycle`(20%) = 1V

 {{ img(src = "/images/emb/pwm_average_voltage.png") }}

 ---

 ### Switching Frequency
-- switching frequency, which is defined as the reciprocal of the time between the leading edges of the voltage pulses.
+- Switching frequency, which is defined as the reciprocal of the time between the leading edges of the voltage pulses.
-- the required switching frequency depends on the load or application area
+- The required switching frequency depends on the load or application area
-    * can be from 10Hz to several kHz
+    * can be from `10H`z to several `kHz`
-    * for applications where faster or more precise control is required - higher switching frequencies are used
+    * for applications where faster or more precise control is required - **higher** switching frequencies are used
-    * but in most applications the switching frequency is fixed
+    * but in most applications the switching frequency **is fixed**
-- signals can have the same duty cycles, but different switching frequencies
+- Signals can have the same duty cycles, but different switching frequencies

 ---